lab11/gap/README.md

 The Zigbeag cape features a SPI interface to two CC2520 radios, one of which is amplified with a CC2591, and one nRF51822 radio.
-It also includes three LEDs.
+It also includes four LEDs.

 Software